monch1962/kube-local-env/README.md

 # kube-local-env
-Info about getting a local Kubernetes development environment installed on a laptop
+Info about getting a local Kubernetes development & test environment installed on a laptop

 ## Overview